codeinlife/codeinlife.github.io/_posts/2020-09-07-props-post.md

 ]
 ```

-now need to create a view, open the views.py in the app (hello )folder and add these
+next step: create a view, open the views.py in the app (hello) folder and add these

 ```
 from django.http import HttpResponse